MichaelCharles/charity-akita-old/README.md

-# AAJ
+# Charity Akita

-## Akita Association of JETs

 ### "chartiyakita.com"

-This is a landing page for Akita Association of JETs.
+This is the homepage for Charity Akita, a charity fundraising organization based in Akita, Japan.